 Research and Independent Study

-The intensive language and culture program at the Florence Study Center is specially designed for UC students and taught by faculty from Italian universities.
-The program is administered by ACCENT, the International Consortium for Academic Programs Abroad.
+The Florence Fall/Spring semester Language and Culture program is specially designed for UC students and taught by faculty from Italian universities.
+The program is administered by ACCENT (International Consortium for Academic Programs Abroad).
 Local staff in Florence will advise on academic matters and provide information on cultural and social activities.

 Test Drive Your Future